-To request a training, email the PEAR team at email@example.com.
+To request a training, consultation, and/or to be connected to the PEAR specialist assigned to your school or college email the PEAR team at firstname.lastname@example.org.

 Anne-Sophie Walters (she/her)

 Sophie serves as the assistant director at the Prevention, Education, Assistance & Resources (PEAR) unit at ECRT.
 Born and raised in France, she went to law school in Paris and moved to New York City for her Master of Arts degree in Criminal Justice and Counterterrorism at John Jay College of Criminal Justice.